wprender/cloudbreak-docs/docs/topologies.md

     hypervisor2 /rack2
     hypervisor3 /rack2

-Based on this mapping, the Cloudbreak application could ensure that the rack information of the started VMs will be passed to Hadoop services via Ambari.
+Based on this mapping, the Cloudbreak application ensures that the rack information of the started VMs will be passed to Hadoop services via Ambari.

-## Platform Configuration through Cloudbrak UI
+## Platform Configuration Through Cloudbrak UI

 ### Manage Platform Configuration